 INSTRUCTIONS

-- Make the Loom
+- Make the cardboard looms

-PRO TIP: The cutting is best done by an adult to ensure a better result. - Next add “warp thread” (vertical threads that hold the tension while you weave).
+PRO TIP: The cutting is best done by an adult to ensure a better result.

-To do this, simply knot the end of a ball of cotton string or any old yarn onto the first “tooth” along the bottom or top.
 Then loop this over the tooth on the opposite side, then back around the 2nd tooth in the row you started on and continue until the entire loom is covered in vertical strings.
 Tie this off onto the last tooth.

-PRO TIP: Double check children haven’t accidentally gone over to the back of the loom as this makes it difficult to remove the weaving when finished. - Prepare your fabric strips
+PRO TIP: Double check children haven’t accidentally gone over to the back of the loom as this makes it difficult to remove the weaving when finished.

 We raided our local recycling co-op Reverse Garbage here in Sydney for colorful fabrics and interesting textures such as lace.

-As luck would have it, we even found some fluorescent fabric (my fave) which provided a real “POP” in our color schemes. - Create your first row of weaving for kids
+As luck would have it, we even found some fluorescent fabric (my fave) which provided a real pop in our color schemes.

-Weaving really is as simple as adding fabric or yarn “over and under” the warp thread and this is the mantra I repeat with kids as we weave.
+Weaving really is as simple as adding fabric or yarn over and under the warp thread and this is the mantra I repeat with kids as we weave.

 To start weaving simply add a fabric strip by first going over a warp thread and then under, then over and so on until you get to the end of the row.
-Then gently pull the rest of your strip through, making sure you leave at least 3-4 inches of the strip hanging.
-You can also weave with ribbon for contrast. - Continue weaving in different colors

 When using rag materials there is no real need to finish off ends.
 I like the rustic, organic look so simply tie the ends together in knots to hold them.